sphinx-gallery/sphinx-gallery/doc/configuration.rst

 If an ``int``, then that number of jobs will be passed to :class:`joblib.Parallel`.
 If ``True``, then the same number of jobs will be used as the ``-j`` flag for Sphinx.

+Warnings emitted by :mod:`joblib` during gallery generation (e.g., the ``UserWarning`` about a `worker restarting <https://github.com/joblib/joblib/issues/883>`_), will be captured by Sphinx-Gallery in a similar way to warnings during example execution.
+This can be filtered out with ``warnings.filterwarnings`` (see :ref:`removing_warnings`).
+This can be particularly important to do if you have tweaked warning handling in your doc build to treat warnings as errors, e.g., with a line like ``warnings.filterwarnings("error")``.
+Note that this differs from warnings affected by the ``- W`` / ``--fail-on-warning`` ``sphinx-build`` flag, which converts warnings during documentation building into errors.

 .. warning::
     Some packages might not play nicely with parallel processing, so this feature